24

 Address: Kongens Nytorv 2

-In the exhibition Danish Modern, journey through the story of Danish design from the 1920s to 2000.
+In the exhibition Danish Modern, journey through the story of Danish design from the 1920s to the year 2000.
 Dive into the creative process behind some of the most iconic designs and get to know the major designers of the 20th century, including Arne Jacobsen and Kay Bojesen.

 The exhibition LITTLE TABLE, COVER THYSELF explores how table settings have evolved from the Renaissance, through mid-century modernism to the present day.
 Browse an impressive collection ranging from handmade centerpieces and fine porcelain to industrially manufactured products in more affordable materials.
-The exhibition displays everything from cutlery, cups, and bowls to candlesticks and figurines – and everything in between.
+The exhibition displays everything from cutlery, cups, and bowls to candlesticks and figurines, and everything in between.

 Address: Bredgade 68